• Home

 San Luis Obispo County District Attorney's Office

-The SLO County District Attorney's Office is the recipient of the BJA-STOP School Violence grant award.
+The SLO County District Attorney's Office was the recipient of the BJA-STOP School Violence grant award.
 The District Attorney's Office supports the grant by providing administrative support as well as staff to participate in the Level 2 Community Team.

 Holifield Psychological Services, Inc.